-Interested artists should send the following documents on a CD:
+Interested artists should forward the following documents to the Gallery Manager:

 - A letter of intent stating why you wish to join and how you hope to participate in our collective.
 Membership involves a volunteer commitment of 2 – 4 hours per month.

 - An artist’s statement that discusses the direction of your current body of work or the ideas behind your art practice in general.

 - An artist’s Curriculum Vitae, outlining group and solo exhibitions, publications, reviews, and related experience.
 3 Pages maximum.

 - 10 to 15 images which demonstrate your artistic practice or define the direction your artwork is currently following.
 Film/video artists may submit 2-3 short videos.